Originally published on July 1, 2015, slightly updated on Jan 21, 2018.

 - Electroencephalography (EEG) is typically a non-invasive (however invasive electrodes are often used in specific applications) method to record electrical activity of the brain along the scalp.
 EEG measures voltage fluctuations resulting from ionic currents within the neurons of the brain.

 - EEG Biofeedback is a learning strategy that enables persons to alter their brain waves.
 When information about a person’s own brain wave characteristics is made available to him, he can learn to change them.
-You can think of it as exercise for the brain.
+You can think of it as an exercise for the brain.

-- Neurofeedback-therapy (NFT), offers an additional treatment option for people with eating disorders, addictions, mood disorders, anxiety and attention deficit disorder.
+- Neurofeedback-therapy (NFT), offers an additional treatment option for people with eating disorders, addictions, mood disorders, anxiety, and attention deficit disorder.

 - 46AD: Scribonius Largus uses two electric eels caught from the Mediterranean Sea against Emperor Claudius’ head to relieve savage migraines.
 This is the first recorded instance of electrical stimulation being used as a medical treatment.